 Setting up a food-processing business in your home has advantages and disadvantages.
 You can make your own schedule and cut commuting expenses.
 On the other hand, there may be added costs involved in getting your kitchen up to Pennsylvania Department of Agriculture (PDA) sanitary standards, and working at home will definitely impact your family—just ask any successful entrepreneur.

-Food safety standards for Pennsylvania small-scale producers of beef, pork, sheep, goat, poultry, rabbit, game and exotic meats.
-Penn State University.
-Updated June 2011.
+What are the rules?
+Where are the contacts?
+Who are the regulators?
+Food safety standards for beef, pork, sheep, goat, poultry, rabbit, game and exotic meats.